liusdu/moby/man/docker-create.1.md

    Mount the container's root filesystem as read only.

 **--restart**="*no*"
-   Restart policy to apply when a container exits (no, on-failure[:max-retry], always, unless-stopped).
+   Restart policy to apply when a container exits (no, on-failure[:max-retry], always, unless-stopped, on-reboot).

 **--shm-size**=""
    Size of `/dev/shm`.
 The format is `<number><unit>`. `number` must be greater than `0`.